These are the best places to travel this summer

 6. Climb the Sticky Waterfall

 Nam Tok Bua Tong, better known as the Sticky Waterfall to tourists, is one of the most unusual waterfalls in Thailand.
-Unlike most slippery waterfall faces, these falls are caked in limestone deposits that have built up over millennia, creating a rough, slip-resistant texture that prevents slippery stuff (like algae) from growing.
+Unlike most slippery waterfall faces, these falls are caked in limestone deposits that have built up over millennia, creating a rough texture that prevents slippery stuff (like algae) from growing.

 7. Party like a local in the city’s best clubs

-Warmup Cafe is the city’s most famous club, now celebrating its twenty-fifth year.
+Warmup Cafe is the city’s most famous club, now celebrating its 25th year.
 Featuring live bands and EDM DJs, this is where the cool people come to party, but if you’ve come to dance, expect to do it around a table with bottle service.

 For something a little more cultural, try Tawandang Mahason, where electrifying cabaret-style country and folk song performances take place all night, every night – guaranteed to drop you right into the heart of rural clubbing culture.